Current members of the Cornell community should be able to use Library licensed electronic resources from anywhere!

 - Book chapters or journal articles from print materials not held at Cornell can be scanned and sent online, at no cost, through Interlibrary Loan.

-Books are usually not mailed to individuals.
-However, other libraries may allow access for members of the Cornell community.
+Books are usually not mailed to individuals, but book delivery is available for some off-campus programs.
+Additionally, other libraries may allow access for members of the Cornell community.